SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 ![CLP](assets/images/CLP.png){: height="150px" width="150px" .align-right}

 [Large-Scale Scrum (LeSS)](http://less.works) is a framework for scaling agile development to multiple teams while _descaling_ organizational complexity.
-LeSS builds on top of the Scrum principles such as empiricism, cross-functional self-managing teams and provides a framework for applying that at scale.
+LeSS uses the Scrum principles such as empiricism, cross-functional self-managing teams and provides a framework for applying that at scale.
 It provides simple structural rules and guidelines on how to adopt Scrum in large product development.

 {% include video id="yS55D2c5N_c" provider="youtube" %}